mysql/mysql-shell-plugins/mrs_plugin/docs/sections/sql/ConfigureAndCreate.md

 - `defaultStaticContent` - Allows the definition of static content for `request path` of the REST service that will be returned for file paths matching the given JSON keys.
 A JSON key `index.html` will be served as `/myService/index.html` by the MySQL Router if the `request path` of the REST service has been set to `/myService`.
 The file content needs to be Base64 encoded.
 If the same JSON key is used for `defaultStaticContent` as well as for `defaultRedirects`, the redirect is prioritized.
 - `defaultRedirects` - Is used to define internal redirects performed by the MySQL Router.
 This can be used to expose content on the `request path` of the of a REST service.
 A JSON key `index.html` holding the value `/myService/myContentSet/index.html` will exposed the corresponding file from the given path as `/myService/index.html` if the `request path` of the REST service has been set to `/myService`.
 - `directoryIndexDirective` - Holds an ordered list of files that should be returned when a directory path has been requested.
 The first matching file that is available will be returned.
 The `directoryIndexDirective` is recursively applies to all directory paths exposed by the MySQL Router.
 To change the `directoryIndexDirective` for a given REST object, the corresponding option needs to be set for that object.
+- `sqlQuery`
+  - `timeout`
+    - Number of milliseconds to allow for DB operations while serving an endpoint.
+DB requests taking longer than that time will be interrupted and an error 504 returned.
+Default 2000.
+Can be overridden at a per-endpoint basis.

 All other keys will be ignored and can be used to store custom metadata about the service.
 It is a good practice to include a unique prefix when adding custom keys to avoid them be overwritten by future MRS options.